Viagra® and alcohol: is it safe to take them together?

 Get personalized assistance with Lemonaid Health

 You can always reach out to our medical team for tailored guidance on whether Viagra® is appropriate for you.
-Lemonaid Health offers access to a variety of ED treatment options including Viagra®, after a consultation with a healthcare provider who will determine if a prescription is appropriate.
+Lemonaid Health offers a variety of ED treatment options including Viagra, after a consultation with a healthcare provider who will determine if a prescription is appropriate.

 Viagra® is a registered trademark of Pfizer Inc.